GiovanniEliasDaRosa/Image-Puzzle/README.md

 ## Credits

 I sourced the images from [Unsplash](https://unsplash.com/), a fantastic platform for high-quality, royalty-free photos.
 Explore their vast collection of captivating visuals to enhance your game experience.

-Fixed some bugs and added new things

-Fixes: CSS responsivenes and deprecated proprety in JS file
-Addition: New view image button, Text Click or use keyboard to play